DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

     The "addEventListener" method is a powerful tool for working with events in JavaScript, and is used in many different types of web applications, including games, interactive user interfaces, and more.

+* **hasEventListener**

+    The "hasEventListener" property is typically used to check whether a specific event listener has been added to an element.
+In some libraries, it might return a Boolean value indicating whether an event listener with a specific type and function has been attached to an element.

+    For example:

+    ```js
+        var button = document.querySelector("button");
+        var listener = function() { console.log("Button was clicked"); };

+        button.addEventListener("click", listener);

+        if (button.hasEventListener("click", listener)) {
+            console.log("Event listener is attached to the button");
+        }
+    ```

+    In this example, the "hasEventListener" property is used to check whether the specified event listener has been attached to the button element.
+If it has, a message is logged to the console.

+    Please note that the exact implementation and usage of the "hasEventListener" property may vary depending on the library or framework you are using.
+Some libraries provide this functionality as part of their API, while others do not.
+If you are working with a specific library, it is best to consult the documentation for that library to learn how to use the "hasEventListener" property.

 * **normalScale**